 Samsung TV Turning On and Off – Fixes

-The first step to try and solve this issue is to leave your TV unplugged.
+The first thing to try to solve this issue is to leave your TV unplugged for sometime.
 In this method, all you have to do is disconnect any devices from the TV as well as remove the TV plug from the power outlet.
 Leave the TV unplugged for 60 seconds.
 After removing the power source, press and hold the power button of your Samsung TV for 30 seconds.

 This performs a soft reset where anything present in your TV’s RAM will be cleared off.
-After the 60-second passes, plug your TV back into the power outlet and switch it on.
-Now observe and see if your TV turns itself on and off.
-If not, well and good, or else, you might have to follow the next troubleshooting method.
+After the 60-second period passes, plug your TV back into the power outlet and switch it on.
+Now observe and see if your Samsung TV turns itself on and off.
+If not, well and good, or else, you still have other troubleshooting methods to try.